Why is NAR issuing this guidance?

 Should association events be canceled?

-Associations should follow all local and state “shelter in place” orders that impact the closure of non-essential businesses and restrictions on in-person gatherings.
+Associations should follow all local and state executive orders and guidance that impact the reopening of businesses and impose continued restrictions on in-person gatherings.
 If the association has in-person events planned in the near future, the association should consider canceling, postponing or converting it to a virtual event.
 For events taking place beyond the current recommendations for in-person gatherings in your area, the association should continue to monitor the situation and consider whether and when to cancel the event or convert it to a virtual meeting in order to limit in-person contact.
 In all cases, associations should continue to monitor updates from the CDC, as well as state and local health authorities for the most up-to-date additional information and guidance on holding events in your geographic area.

 What precautions should associations take in the workplace?